kalombos/react-crud-example/README.md

 # React Redux CRUD App

-Here is the sample of CRUD app for tree structure using **Python3/Django** for backend and **React+Redux** for frontend
+Here is the sample of CRUD app for tree structure.
+It uses **Python3/Django** for backend and **React+Redux** for frontend

 # Local Installation and runnig